 A filling is a way to restore a tooth damaged by decay back to its normal function and shape.
-When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, then fills the cleaned out cavity with a filling material.
+When a dental professional gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, then fills the cleaned out cavity with a filling material.

-By closing off spaces where bacteria can enter, a filling also helps prevent further decay.
+By closing off spaces where bacteria can enter the cavity, a filling also helps prevent further decay but unless the root cause of the decay is addressed new decay can start around the filling or in other areas of the mouth.
 Materials used for fillings include gold; porcelain; composite resin, that are tooth-coloured fillings; and amalgam, an alloy of mercury, silver, copper, tin and occasionally zinc.

 Which type of filling is best?